Phnom Penh Guide

 Phnom Penh Guide featuring Chroy Changva City Theme Park

-So where is this place, I here you ask ?
+So where is this place, I hear you ask?

 On foot from the city, you will find this fun park by heading east across the left-hand Changvar Bridge.
-Look down from the bridge, after crossing the river, and it is clearly visible and accessible via a spiral stairway and short walk.
-Moreover, for those driving, leave the city using the right hand east-bound bridge, then at the Bayon circle/roundabout, go all the way round, keeping to the right of the entry ramp for the west-bound bridge.
+Look down from the bridge, after crossing the river, and it is clearly visible and accessible via a spiral stairway and a short walk.
+Moreover, for those driving, leave the city using the right-hand eastbound bridge, then at the Bayon circle/roundabout, go all the way round, keeping to the right of the entry ramp for the westbound bridge.
 Take the small surface street, and the park will then be on your right, just past a car sales business named Bun Song Car Dealer.

 xxxxx